Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Churches Can Be Toxic

 So many toxic things are going on in the world today.
-Terrorism, police killing citizens, citizens killing police, mass shootings, airplane crashes, corrupt politicians, sickness, and diseases.
+Terrorism, police killing citizens, citizens killing police, mass shootings, airplane crashes, corrupt politicians, sicknesses, and diseases.
 It is hard to fathom, but some churches are toxic.
 Instead of providing healing and wholeness for one's soul, the church is killing people.
-The last thing one would think of being toxic is a church.
+The last thing one would think of as being toxic is a church.
 However, the church is slowing causing death to the souls of many people.

 When toxicity shows up in the church, it is the worst kind of toxicity because churches are supposed to make people well and not harm them.
 Unfortunately, that is not always the case.
 A healthy church can be a true blessing if it encourages people, but a toxic church can be dangerous to a person's spiritual health.